Who Was Julia Child?

 In 1930, she enrolled at Smith College in Northampton, Massachusetts, with the intention of becoming a writer.
-Although she enjoyed writing short plays and regularly submitted unsolicited manuscripts to the New Yorker, none of her writing was published.
+Although she enjoyed creating short plays and regularly submitted unsolicited manuscripts to the The New Yorker, none of her writing was published.

 In 1941, at the onset of World War II, Julia moved to Washington, D.C., where she volunteered as a research assistant for the Office of Strategic Services (OSS), a newly formed government intelligence agency.
-In her position, Julia played a key role in the communication of top-secret documents between U.S. government officials and their intelligence officers.
-She and her colleagues were sent on assignments around the world, holding posts in Washington, D.C., Kumming, China; and Colombo, Sri Lanka.
+Playing a key role in the communication of top-secret documents between U.S. government officials and their intelligence officers, Child and her colleagues were sent on assignments around the world, to locales such as Kunming, China, and Colombo, Sri Lanka.

 Husband and Intro to French Cooking